ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **MFA Status**:

 The MFA Status displays whether MFA is enabled (**True**) or not enabled (**False**), based on your selection.

+**Standby SSH key names**:

+Displays the name of the IBM Cloud SSH key configured for the standby orchestrator to ensure secure access and encrypted communication with the backup Power Virtual Server infrastructure.

+**API key**:

+Displays the IBM Cloud API key associated with the DR automation service.
+For security reasons, the key value is masked and not fully visible in the UI.

 ## Service details
 {: #service-det}